bitwiseworks/cmake-os2/Help/command/add_subdirectory.rst

 Typically the subdirectory should contain its own :command:`project` command invocation so that a full build system will be generated in the subdirectory (such as a VS IDE solution file).
-Note that inter-target dependencies supercede this exclusion.
+Note that inter-target dependencies supersede this exclusion.
 If a target built by the parent project depends on a target in the subdirectory, the dependee target will be included in the parent project build system to satisfy the dependency.